 You may like cushion style diamonds if you go to the local film festival every year and you think online DNA tests are fascinating.
 There’s so much family history there!

 Princess: You are Living Your Best Life

 The princess shape is the second most popular diamond style, following the round shape.
 This ring is square cut and retains the pointed corners.
-It is just as bright and brilliant as the round, but feels a bit more modern and tends to be more affordable.
+It is just as bright and brilliant as round cut engagement rings, but feels a bit more modern and tends to be more affordable.
 They are easier to afford because the carat weight isn’t cut off as much as round diamonds during the shaping process.
 After all, the corners aren’t shaved off: you start off with a big diamond, you end up with a big diamond.
 Modern princess diamonds also have this symmetrically-pleasing X in its center reflections.

 You may like princess shape diamonds if you have an impressive vision board at home.
 You have goals in your professional and personal life and you love knocking them out.